Yarflam/steliadb/README.md

 SteliaDb can be able to use on the server side.
 It's a small database inspire of MongoDB.
 The usage is similar.
 You can link the database to your [express](https://github.com/expressjs/express) server.

 With the last commit, you can use it in your browser.
 No save method or synchronization is available but you can manage more easily your data in web application.
 In the future, I want to work on a synchronization method.
+If you select this solution, follow the texts begin by `{#}`.

 ## Prerequisites